8 Farming practices you’d think are illegal, but are not in the UK

 Farrowing crates

-One week before giving birth, sows are forced into farrowing crates, where they will remain throughout their piglets’ births and while nursing them.
+About one week before giving birth, sows are forced into farrowing crates, where they will remain throughout their piglets’ births and while nursing them.

-In these tiny crates, a sow is unable to move or turn around, let alone properly take care of her babies.
+In these tiny crates, a mother pig is unable to move or turn around, let alone properly take care of her babies.
 Due to extremely limited space, often a mother can accidentally crush her babies with her weight.
 Given the strong bond that mother pigs form with their babies, farrowing crates cause them great psychological distress.

 Premature separation of mothers and babies